AleksHuc/DF-Labs/en/lab2/lab2.md

 **MFM Discs**

-The first disks on IBM compatible personal computers were connected to the computer in such a way that the computer completely controlled the drive.
+The first disks on IBM compatible personal computers in 1957 were connected to the computer in such a way that the computer completely controlled the drive.
 So the computer told where to move the head, counted the sectors and read the data.
 For example, the interface [ST506/ST412](https://en.wikipedia.org/wiki/ST506/ST412#Connector_pinouts) was used, and data was written to the disk with coding based on [Modified frequency modulation - MFM](https://en.wikipedia.org/wiki/Modified_frequency_modulation).

 **CHS Addressing**